dgraves4/steam-indie-success/README.md

 ### Future Work
 Future improvements and extensions for this project could include:

-- **Exploring additional platforms**: Collecting data from other gaming platforms beyond Steam to enhance the generalizability of the model.
+- **Exploring additional platforms**: Collecting data from other gaming platforms beyond Steam to enhance the generalizability of the model, such as the Epic Games Store or Microsoft Store for PC.
 - **Advanced deep learning techniques**: Implementing more sophisticated models, such as neural networks or deep learning models, to capture more nuanced sentiment and complex patterns in user behavior for improved prediction accuracy.

 ## References

 - Guzsvinecz, T., & Szűcs, J. (2022).
 [Length and Sentiment Analysis of Reviews about Top-Level Video Game Genres on the Steam Platform](https://www.sciencedirect.com/science/article/pii/S0747563223003060). *Computers in Human Behavior*.
 - Lounela, K. (2024).
 [On Identifying Relevant Features for a Successful Indie Video Game Release on Steam](https://aaltodoc.aalto.fi/items/d578980e-71fa-4618-b500-dff30bbac490). *Master’s Programme in Department of Information and Service Management*.
+- Kirasich, K., Smith, T., & Sadler, B. (2018).
+[Random Forest vs Logistic Regression: Binary Classification for Heterogeneous Datasets](https://scholar.smu.edu/datasciencereview/vol1/iss3/9). *SMU Data Science Review, 1*(3), Article 9.
+Creative Commons License.

 ## Links
 - [Overleaf Project Report](https://www.overleaf.com/read/nkwywqzxpcwr#cf3410)